ThevinduD/Word-Game/README.md

 # How to setup and run //

-Download the zip and extract, //Or clone it using 'git clone https://github.com/your-username/your-repo-name.git'.
+Download the zip and extract, // Or clone using url

 Open the terminal inside.